CS534Group19/Assignment2/PROGRAMPLAN.md

 ---
 ## Spit-Balling
 ### Gridworld
 A Numpy Grid of tuples(X, X', Y, Z) where:
-    1. X  - Base board
+    1. X  - Base board, *initialized to chars on the board.txt*
-    2. X' - Alterations to board (cookie/glass deletions, gates)
+    2. X' - Alterations to board (cookie/glass deletions, gates) *initialized to copy of X*
-    3. Y  - Q values
+    3. Y  - Q values, *initialized to numpy.zeros()*
-    4. Z  - number of times each grid space is visited
+    4. Z  - number of times each grid space is visited *intialized to numpy.zeros()*
 ---